megakevin/end-point-blog/2024/02/key-takeaways-from-poodr.md

 > }
 > ```

-35. These refactorings are useful and necessary even when you don't know the what the final design will look like.
+35. These refactorings are useful and necessary even when you don't know what the final design will look like.
 In fact, these refactorings (and good practices like these) will often reveal the final design.
 36. Small methods with single responsibility have many benefits.
 They: Make a class's details, features and components more obvious, are self-documenting, encourage reuse, establish a style of programming that is self-perpetuating, become easy to move to another class when and if that time comes.
 37. **Enforce single responsibility everywhere: Isolate extra responsibilities in classes**.
 Move the responsibilities that are extraneous to a class into another class.
 If you can afford it, create a separate class to hold them.
 If not, at least encapsulate them in an embedded class so that they are contained and don't leak.
 38. Embedded classes say: This class only has meaning and value when thought about within the context of this other class.